awmckinley/config/modules/file.mon/README.md

-# File Monitoring
+# File Monitoring Tools

-Software for monitoring file changes and automating actions based on those changes.
+Utilities for watching file system changes and executing actions in response to file modifications, featuring tools like watchexec and watchman for automated task execution.